 Standard Air Filter

-HVAC systems include an basic air filteration system to prevent dust and contaminants from clogging the blower motor, and reducing the amount of contaminants circulating through the air.
+HVAC systems include a basic air filtration system to prevent dust and contaminants from clogging the blower motor, and reducing the amount of contaminants circulating through the air.
 Furnace filters can quickly clog with dust, causing the furnace to be overworked and certain particles can get through the filter as it cannot block microscopic particles if it is clogged.
 A pleated air filter is designed to last up to three months and tends to do a better job against pet dander and pollen compared to a fiberglass air filter.

-https://www.rdhvacutah.com/heating-and-air-conditioning-roy-ut/R&D Heating and Air will help you determine the best whole-home air filtration system for your home.
+In short, air filters increase the ventilation within the home so the same air isn’t being circulated for days or even weeks on end.
+R&D Heating and Air will help you determine the best whole-home air filtration system for your home.
 Contact our Roy, UT HVAC team today to schedule an appointment, 801-436-5213!